 Asthma affects people of all ages.
 In some cases, children can be born with it and then there are other cases when adults get diagnosed later on in life.

 Most commonly though, this disease tends to, affect children early on in life or during their adolescent years.
-According to the National Heart, Lung and Blood Institute, more than 25 million people are affected with the disease in the United States alone.
+According to the National Heart, Lung and Blood Institute, more than 25 million people have been affected by the disease in the United States alone.
 Of the 25 million, 7 million are children.

-In some cases, asthma will go away on it’s own as the disease resolves as the individual ages.
+In some cases, asthma will go away on its own as the disease resolves as the individual ages.
 In other cases, people continue on with the disease into their adult life and need maintenance.
-Worse case scenario, the disease can worsen over time and with age.
+Worst-case scenario, the disease can worsen over time and with age.

 Does Medicare Cover Asthma Inhalers